ProximaB/das/README.md

    1. Change directory to project root: `$ cd $GOPATH/src/DancesportSoftware/das`
    2. Get dependencies `$ go get ./...`

-   This will download all the dependencies from online repositories.
+   This will download all the dependencies from online repositories and can take a few minutes to complete.

 5. Run DAS